Wiredcraft/test-mobile/README.md

 - Write clear documentation on how it's designed and how to run the code.
 - Write good in-code comments.
 - Write good commit messages.
-- Use Jetpack Compose for Android.
-- Use SwiftUI for iOS.

 ### Advanced requirements